intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 ## Nauta Installation

 Before installing Nauta, ensure that you have met all the hardware and software requirements.
-Refer to [How to Build Nauta](../How_to_Build_Nauta/HBN.md) for more information.

 ### Nauta Installation Procedure